NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Game over screen added.
 	Victory screen added (it shows playtime and score).
 	More sounds, musics & Fx added.
 	Added NPC Brendan.
-The player can talk to him to trigger an event (Pok√©mon combat).
+The player can talk to him to trigger an event (PokÈmon combat).
-	Pok√©mon combat prototype implemented with a new combat map.
+	PokÈmon combat prototype implemented with a new combat map.
 	Victory Road has been modified in certain spots that would allow the player to finish the game sooner than intended.